xythobuz/xyControl/tools/visualizer/README.md

 It allows you to connect to an xyControl with an attached Inertial Measurement Unit, running the visualizer.hex firmware.
 Data from the IMU can then be displayed, more or less graphically.

-**Beware!** This is full of dirty hacks and probably breaks when using a terminal window not big enough...
+**Beware!** This is full of dirty hacks and probably breaks when using a terminal window not big enough.
+Also, I really just made this to try out ncurses.
+Use the Java App for nice Output.

 ## Protocol
 <table>